All You Need To Know About Acupuncture

 A common worry of many first time patients is the pain associated with the needle insertion, however, this usually causes minimal discomfort.
 However, patients may experience a delicate aching sensation once the needles have been inserted to the optimal depth.
 The acupuncturist will then begin to gently manipulate the needles, stimulating the flow of Qi.
 This may take the form of gently moving the needles once they have been placed.
 Alternatively, needle manipulation may use the application of heat or a mild electrical current through the needles where a slight pulsating, yet soothing sensation may be experienced.
 These methods are practised to further stimulate the flow of energy throughout the body.

 For most treatments, the needles will remain in place for approximately 10-20 minutes while the patient relaxes and remains still.
 The needles will then be gently removed and no discomfort should be felt.
 Every individual responds to the acupuncture treatment differently.
 While some feel relaxed, and others feel energised, some individuals also experience tiredness and low energy immediately after treatment.
 If this occurs, it is important to rest to help let your body heal and remain hydrated.
 Other side effects that may occur is small bruising or bleeding where the needles were inserted, but this does not cause for concern.

-Spinal and Sports care is committed to providing our patients with diverse chiropractic and physiotherapy treatments to help alleviate their discomfort, pain and manage any illnesses.
-For more information on how acupuncture can benefit your condition, do not hesitate to contact our experienced chiropractors and physiotherapists at Castle Hill, Wetherill Park and Parramatta by visiting your local clinic, booking online or calling (02) 9683 1110 to schedule an appointment.
+Spinal and Sports care is committed to providing our patients with diverse chiropractic and physiotherapy treatments Castle Hill, Parramatta and Wetherill Park to help alleviate their discomfort, pain and manage any illnesses.
+For more information on how acupuncture can benefit your condition, do not hesitate to contact our experienced chiropractors and physiotherapists at Wetherill Park, Parramatta and Castle Hill by visiting your local clinic, booking online or calling (02) 9683 1110 to schedule an appointment.